Access our First Foods® Database in the Solid Starts App.

 Every baby develops on their own timeline, and the suggestions on how to cut or prepare particular foods are generalizations for a broad audience.

 At this age, babies develop the pincer grasp (where the thumb and forefinger meet), which enables them to pick up smaller pieces of food.
 When you see signs of this development, try moving down in size by offering quartered or thin slices of cooked, soft radish.
-You can also offer small amounts of grated raw radish, as well as cooked, chopped radish greens.
+At this age, you can also serve small amounts of grated raw radish to expose baby to its big flavor.

 Offer thinly sliced or grated raw radish, or continue to offer bite-sized pieces of cooked radish and try serving alongside a fork or spoon to encourage utensil practice.
 If the child is not interested in using a utensil, don’t worry: using utensils can be exhausting for new eaters, and many children toggle back and forth between feeding themselves with their fingers and utensils.
-Consistent and accurate utensil use will come in due time, probably between 18 and 24 months of age.
+Consistent and accurate utensil use will come in due time, typically sometime after the second birthday.

 Get hundreds of meal ideas with our Meal & Recipe Ideas Kit.